 Egg & Toast Recipe Round Up

-Below is a collection of egg and toast recipe ideas.
-Click the ‘get recipe’ tab to be taken to the full recipe and kitchen notes.
+Below is a collection of nutritious egg and toast recipe ideas.
+Click the ‘get the recipe’ tab to be taken to the full recipe and kitchen notes.
 I hope you find something to inspire your next meal!

 A delicious meal no matter the time of the day.
 This popular one-pan North African and Middle Eastern classic sees eggs baked in a rich tomatoey sauce.
 Use toast to mop up the lovely sauce and runny egg yolk!